Login with Patreon

 Challenge increases with monster combat changes, the return of Capstone Dungeons, and a new world boss

 Not impacting the base game (at least, the Eternal server) is the removal of region Renown tracks from seasonal play.
-Instead, this system (and the Seasonal Journey) are replaced with a new Season Rank system powered by (the return of) Capstone Dungeons.
-Completing each of the five dungeons is required to progress seasonal players to max rank within the new system and the ranks reward the Skill and Paragon points lost from Renown.
+Instead, this system (with the Seasonal Journey) is replaced with a new Season Rank system powered by (the return of) Capstone Dungeons.
+Completing each of the five dungeons is required to progress seasonal players to max rank within the new system, and the ranks reward the Skill and Paragon points lost from Renown.

 Please consider supporting our Patreon!